South Dakota (Battleship No. 49)

-South Dakota (Battleship No. 49) was laid down on 15 March 1920 by the New York Navy Yard.
+South Dakota (Battleship No. 49) was laid down on 15 March 1920 by the New York Navy Yard, Brooklyn.
+N.Y.
 An act of Congress authorized the ship on 29 August 1916.
 She was reclassified to BB-49 on 17 July 1920.
 The service originally intended South Dakota to serve as the name ship of a new class of six 43,200-ton battleships, but suspended her construction in accordance with the provisions of the Washington Treaty limiting naval building on 8 February 1922.
 The sale of her unfinished hull, 38.5% completed, for scrapping occurred on 25 October 1923 on the slipway to Steel Scrap Corp., Philadelphia, Pa.
-Her name was stricken from the Navy list on 10 November 1923, and on 15 November 1924 the company reported completing her scrapping.
+Her name was stricken from the Navy List on 10 November 1923, and on 15 November 1924 the company reported completing her dismantlement.

 Mark L. Evans